+A Supervisor/Manager can make decisions about an employee's poor performance or conduct, take disciplinary action and direct and control the way work is carried out.
 Reasonable management action that is done in accordance with the Company's relevant policy is not bullying.
-A Supervisor/Manager can make decisions about an employee's poor performance or conduct, take disciplinary action and direct and control the way work is carried out.

-11. COMPLAINT / GRIEVANCE PROCEDURE ("FAIR TREATMENT PROCEDURE")
+17. COMPLAINT / GRIEVANCE PROCEDURE ("FAIR TREATMENT PROCEDURE")

-Northern Star, and in particular the Board of Directors and the Chief Executive Officer, encourages and promotes through it's Code of Conduct and this EEO Policy, fairness and transparency in all our dealings and interactions.
+Northern Star, and in particular the Board of Directors and the Chief Executive Officer, encourages and promotes through its Code of Conduct and this EEO Policy, fairness and transparency in all our dealings and interactions.